nathanreyes/vue-screen-utils/README.md

+# vue-screen-utils

-A dependency-free collection of utility functions and plugins when using media queries in Vue.
+A dependency-free collection of utility functions and plugins for using media queries in Vue.

-### Use Media Query
+## Use Media Query

 Import and use the `useMediaQuery` function to evaluate a raw media query and return a boolean ref that will update with the media query.